The state is removing more children from their families than at any time since the 1980s.

 To get an idea how many children are being separated, we need to consider how many children are becoming ‘looked after’ by a local authority, and then what happens to them after.
 Some will return home, while others will be adopted or placed with a guardian.

 Neither set of figures gives us the full picture: not all children who are in the care of a local authority are actually away from their parents, and not all children who’ve been adopted or placed with another guardian will remain in that situation, as some placements can fall through.

 In spite of those drawbacks, they still show a clear trend of increasing numbers of children entering the care system, in the care system and being placed with new families.

 Increasing numbers of children are being looked after by a local authority

 The number of children being “looked after” by their local authority in England is at its highest point since 1984.
 Published figures we found only go back to 1994, but the Department for Education showed us figures going back to 1966.

 There were almost 72,700 children being looked after in England in the year ending March 2017.
 The last time the number was that high was in the year ending March 1984 when there were 74,800.
 In 1985 this dropped to 69,600 looked after children.

-The number of children who started being looked after in 2017 has also been increasing in recent years, but the figure is only slightly higher now than it was in 1994.
+The number of children who started being looked after in 2017 has also been increasing in recent years, after falling in the early 2000s.
+There were around 32,800 children who started to be looked after in the year to March 2017.
+That’s slightly higher now than it was in 1994.

 We can also take into account population changes when looking at the increase in the number of children being looked after.
 In 2013 there were 60 children per 10,000 under the age of 18 being looked after, this stayed the same until 2017 when it increased to 62.